BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 The goal of this user study or software experiment is to outline differences between Puppet strategy for manipulating configuration files.
-Therefore this study compares six different methods for writing or modifying configuration files, from very general to very specific methods.
+Therefore, this study compares six different methods for writing or modifying configuration files, from very general to very specific methods.